 At Obu we publish legal content each day and have for years.
-We have a great team of writers led byJenna Lee our Editor.
-Together, they report findings on all types of pending litigation from medical products like Vaginal Mesh to recent trucking accidents, gathered from legal experts in the field and verified sources of information such as the FDA.
+We report findings on all types of pending litigation from medical products like vaginal mesh to recent trucking accidents, gathered from legal experts in the field and verified sources of information such as the FDA.
 Fact checking is the heart of our writing process.

 All this information and capability of reporting doesn’t come easily.
 At Obu, we believe in getting the facts straight at all costs, and we provide our readers and the viewers of our clients’ websites with the most trusted information.

 We also believe in being transparent and making the internet an accountable source for legal information.
 Today I wanted to break down to you the hard work that goes into each page we publish so that you, as a website owner, might consider mimicking the process.
 It’s our insight and experience passed on to you.

 This entails searching for information through a variety of sources.
 Google has various search features that allow us to find scholarly articles, studies and FDA reports regarding our subject matter.
 Then we find the actual source – the published study itself, the FDA or CPSC Safety Alert, the New York Times article describing current lawsuits, and more.

 Americans love statistics.
 Obu writers provide our readers with the most up-to-date, scientifically-backed statistics so that they have access to the truth that many of them have been denied by large pharmaceutical, medical device and consumer product manufacturers.

 Obu’s readers don’t have to wonder where our statistics came from or if our sources are credible.
 We mention the sources for every statistic right on the page, so our readers know they can rely on the information we are giving them.